joseguzman1337/termux/README.md

 ## 6. Start Metasploit
 #
-The db_nmap sessions will be saved in XML for you can restart an early scan using
+The db_nmap sessions will be saved in XML so you can restart an early scan using
 ```ShellSession
 msfconsole
 ```